gcallah/hambone/chaps/chap3.md

 "You fair?"

-"I have no idea what you getting at."
+"I have no idea what you playin' at."

-"I'm just saying, if you honest and fair, then just stop being so beautiful."
+"I'm just sayin', if you honest and fair, then just stop being so beautiful."

 "That don't make no sense.
 Why someone beautiful can't be honest and fair?"

 "Cause beauty like you got turns men into liars.
-I once said I loved you."
+One time I told you I loved you."

 "Yeah, that what you made me believe."

-"You never should've believed me.
-Cause I never loved you."
+"You never shoulda believed me.
+'Cause I never loved you."

-"I sure was fooled."
+"Sure had me fooled."

-"Listen, you ought to give up on men, and become one of them church ladies who shakes around and cries on Sundays when the Holy Spirit grabs ahold of her.
+"Just stay away from men.
+Be one of them church ladies who shakes around and cries on Sundays when the Holy Spirit grabs ahold of her.
 Cause otherwise you just gonna be breeding sinners like me."

+Hampton seemed to catch a scent on the air, and looked around the room suspiciously.
 "Where your daddy at?"

 "He home."

 "Good.
 Let that fool stay there."
 He turned to head toward the exit door, but then paused and looked back to Camellia.

-Camellia shoots a worried look back at the service window behind which Claude and her father are ensconced.
-Her father lifts up his hand so she can see it and gestures that she should keep pretending they are not there.
+Camellia shot a worried look back at the service window.
+Her father lifted up his hand so she could see it and gestured that she should continue.

 "Just don't be with no man.
 Or if you're gonna have a man pick a really dumb one.
 Cause the smart ones know you're gonna be out whoring around with their friends and making fools of them.
-But better you just become one of them church ladies.
+So, better you just become one of them Holy Spirit ladies."
-So you take care."

 Hampton again began to leave, but again turned back.